gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

 ### Upload the tenant CA certificate to Azure IoT Central and generate a verification code

-1. In Azure IoT Central, go to Administration > Device Connection > Manage primary certificate
+1. In Azure IoT Central, go to Administration > Device Connection > Manage primary certificate.

 2. Click the folder icon next to the Primary box and navigate to the certificate you downloaded.
 If you don't see the .cer file in the list, make sure that the view filter is set to All files (*).
 Select the certificate and then click the gear icon next to the Primary box.